imprint

 Amazon Affiliate Program Privacy Policy

-We are participants in the Amazon affiliate program, which enables the placement of Amazon ads and affiliate links on websites.
+We are a participant in the Amazon Partner Program which enables the placement of Amazon advertisements and partner links on websites.
 Through this placement of Amazon advertising, a reimbursement of advertising costs is achieved.

 In order to be able to trace the origin of orders, Amazon uses cookies.